AustejaSk/JourneyPins/README.md

    ```

 ## Usage
-1. Open the app and start exploring the world map.
+1. Open the app, sign in, or create a new account and start exploring the world map.
 2. **Mark countries** by clicking on a country you’ve visited or by using the control panel on the left side to add a country by name.
 3. **Remove countries** by double-clicking on the country on the map, or use the "Remove All Countries" button in the control panel to clear all selected countries from the map.
 4. **Choose a custom color for your map** using the color picker in the control panel, the color updates in real-time.
 5. **Add pins** to specific locations by right-clicking anywhere on the map and selecting a category from the menu.
 6. For each pin, add a custom **title** and upload an image by selecting a file from your device.
-7. Enjoy visualizing your travels! *(Note: Data is currently not persisted, so it will reset upon page refresh.)*
+7. Enjoy visualizing your travels! *(Note: Data saving is still under development, so added pins will reset upon page refresh.)*

 ## Login Details for Testing
 To log in and test JourneyPins features, use the following credentials: